YeshwanthGovindarajan/SFL_Model/README.md

 ### Contributing
 Interested in contributing?
 We love pull requests!
 Here's how you can contribute:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch (git checkout -b feature/YourFeature).
+3. Create a new branch (git checkout -b feature/YourFeature).
-3.Commit your changes (git commit -m 'Add some feature').
+4. Commit your changes (git commit -m 'Add some feature').
-4.Push to the branch (git push origin feature/YourFeature).
+5. Push to the branch (git push origin feature/YourFeature).
-5.Create a new Pull Request.
+6. Create a new Pull Request.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.